What is Mesothelioma?

 Asbestos and Mesothelioma

 Mesothelioma is caused by asbestos exposure.
 Asbestos is a fibrous, fire resistant mineral that has been widely used in many industrial products including cement, brake linings, roof shingles, flooring products, textiles and insulation.
 It can also be found in talc, including talcum powders used for personal hygiene, baby powders, and talc-containing cosmetics.

-Millions of people may have been exposed to asbestos, especially in the workplace, including miners, factory workers, insulation manufacturers and installers, railroad and automotive works, ship builders, gas mask manufacturers, plumbers, and construction workers.
+Millions of people may have been exposed to asbestos, especially in the workplace, including miners, factory workers, insulation manufacturers and installers, railroad and automotive works, ship builders, plumbers, and construction workers.

 Family members of people who work in environments where they are exposed to asbestos can also be at risk for secondary asbestos exposure, because the fibers can adhere to workers’ clothes and be carried home.
 For example, washing the clothes of someone who works around asbestos increases that person’s risk of developing mesothelioma.